-- (a) Accredited Members must review all Red Flags in an in-depth and detailed manner; - (b) if an Accredited Member has reasonable grounds to suspect that a prospective transaction with a supplier may result in a Red Flag, it must conduct enhanced research prior to engaging in and concluding the transaction.
-Such research should include some or all of the research methods specified below taking into account a cost-benefit analysis in proportion to the level of the risks identified in Rule 2.3 to 2.7; - (c) the research methods that may be employed are Desk Research, On-Site Visits and Random Sample Verification; - (d) Desk research includes: - (i) identifying each company in the supply chain; - (ii) identifying the ultimate beneficial owner(s) of each company in the supply chain; - (iii) obtaining financial information on each company in the supply chain; - (iv) ensuring that each company in the supply chain holds the necessary permits and licences; and - (v) ensuring that each company in the supply chain is not listed on any sanctions and/or embargoes list. - (vi) reviewing research reports including those from governments, internationals organization, NGOs and media, maps, UN reports and UN security Council sanctions, industry literature relating to mineral extraction and its impact on conflict, human rights or environmental harm in the country of potential origin, or other public statements [e.g. from ethical pension funds]. - (e) On site visits include visits to gold and/or precious metals suppliers and/or keeping independent or joint on-the-ground assessment teams to generate and maintain information on the circumstances and processes of the following activities: - (i)gold and/precious metals extraction (for LSM wgether mined by medium and large scale mining in red flagged operations or LSM gold purchased from other sources), physical access to mines, mine capacity against recorded mine production and discrepancies); - gold and/or precious metals processing (consolidation, blending, crushing, milling, smelting, refining, etc. and recording any discrepancies in the processing and/or production and related capacity of the facility to perform relevant activities);
+- (a) Accredited Members must review all Red Flags in an indepth and detailed manner; - (b) if an Accredited Member has reasonable grounds to suspect that a prospective transaction with a supplier may result in a Red Flag, it must conduct enhanced research prior to engaging in and concluding the transaction.
+Such research should include some or all of the research methods specified below taking into account a cost-benefit analysis in proportion to the level of the risks identified in Rule 2.3 to 2.7: - (c) the research methods that may be employed are Desk Research, On-Site Visits and Random Sample Verification; - (d) Desk research includes: - (i) identifying each company in the supply chain; - (ii) identifying the ultimate beneficial owner(s) of each company in the supply chain; - (iii) obtaining financial information on each company in the supply chain; - (iv) ensuring that each company in the supply chain holds the necessary permits and licences; and - (v) ensuring that each company in the supply chain is not listed on any sanctions and/or embargoes list. - (e) On site visits include visits to gold and/or precious metals suppliers and/or keeping independent or joint on-the-ground assessment teams to generate and maintain information on the circumstances and processes of the following activities: - (i)gold and/precious metals extraction (physical access to mines, mine capacity against recorded mine production and discrepancies); - (ii) gold and/or precious metals processing (consolidation, blending, crushing, milling, smelting, refining, etc. and recording any discrepancies in the processing and/or production and related capacity of the facility to perform relevant activities): - (iii) handling of gold and/or precious metals (inventory, trans-shipment, relabeling, etc.); - (iv) transportation of gold and/or precious metals; - (v) trading of gold and/or precious metals (including importing and exporting); and - (vi) the weight and assayed quality characteristics of the gold and/or precious metals that are used in the above mentioned activities. - (f) Random Sample Verification involves the verification of transactional records.

-2.8 A detailed procedure for risk control is available for Identified redflaas.
+2.8 A detailed procedure for risk control is available for identified redflags.
 Documented evidences state in points 2.5, 2.6 and 2.7 shows the implementation or the risk mitigation controls.
 If the information provided can be a basis of reasonable ground that the prospective supplier or transaction may result to a red flag, we must conduct enhanced due diligence.
 Such enhanced due diligence should include some or all research methods specified as per the the DMCC Rules considering a cost-benefit analysis proportion to the level of risk identified.
-The EDD that may be employed are Desk Research, On-site Visits and Random Samples Verification.
+The EDD that may be employed are Desk Research, Onsite Visits and Random Samples Verification.